yuliwu/cv/index.md

 B.Sc. in Electrical Engineering, Information Technology and Computer Engineering

-with Specialisation of Computer Engineering  *(completed within 6 semesters with 2,7)*
+with Specialisation of Computer Engineering  *(Completed within 6 Semesters with 2,7)*

 `2018 - now`
 __RWTH Aachen University__